jwtowner/lug/README.md

 Features
 ---
-- Natural syntax similar to other external parser generator languages
+- Natural syntax resembling external parser generator languages.
+- Generated parsers are compiled to special-purpose bytecode and executed in a virtual parsing machine.
-- Clear separation of syntactic and lexical rules, with the ability to customize implicit whitespace skipping
+- Clear separation of syntactic and lexical rules, with the ability to customize implicit whitespace skipping.
-- Support for direct and indirect left recursion, with precedence levels to disambiguate subexpressions with mixed left/right recursion
+- Support for direct and indirect left recursion, with precedence levels to disambiguate subexpressions with mixed left/right recursion.
-- Extended PEG syntax to include attribute grammars and semantic actions
+- Extended PEG syntax to include attribute grammars and semantic actions.
-- Ability to handle context-sensitive grammars with symbol tables, conditions, and syntactic predicates
+- Ability to handle context-sensitive grammars with symbol tables, conditions, and syntactic predicates.
-- Cut operator to commit to the currently matched parse prefix and prune all backtrack entries
-- Deferred evaluation of semantic actions, ensuring actions only execute on successful branches and valid input
-- Generated parsers are compiled to special-purpose bytecode and executed in a virtual parsing machine
-- Full support for UTF-8 text parsing, including Level 1 and partial Level 2 compliance with the UTS #18 Unicode Regular Expressions technical standard
+- Full support for UTF-8 text parsing, including Level 1 and partial Level 2 compliance with the UTS #18 Unicode Regular Expressions technical standard.
-- Automatic tracking of line and column numbers, with customizable tab width and alignment
+- Automatic tracking of line and column numbers, with customizable tab width and alignment.
-- Implementation of rules in the domain-specific language using expression templates and function objects
-- Header-only library utilizing C++17 language and library features
+- Header-only library utilizing C++17 language and library features.
-- Relatively small codebase, with the goal of keeping the parser core under 2000 lines of concise code
+- Relatively small codebase, with the goal of keeping the parser core under 2000 lines of terse code.

 It is based on research introduced in the following papers: